 National Field Director

-As National Field Director, Marty Rouse is tasked with mobilizing the Human Rights Campaign's more than one million members and supporters to effect change at the federal, state and local level.
+As National Field Director, Marty Rouse is tasked with mobilizing the Human Rights Campaign's more than one million and a half members and supporters to effect change at the federal, state and local level.

 Before joining HRC in 2006, Rouse led MassEquality, the statewide group in Massachusetts that successfully defended marriage equality in the Bay State.
 Under Rouse's leadership, MassEquality became a national advocacy model that combined grassroots organizing with strategic electoral focus.

-Rouse, a Maryland resident, is the proud parent of two sons, Sasha and David.
+Rouse, a Maryland resident, is the proud parent of two sons who are growing too fast, Sasha and David.